 For more about tummy problems see the health page.

 Most hotels have access to English speaking doctors.
 Most medicines are easily available and very cheap.
 Read about pharmacies on the health page.
 If the worst happens, Luxor has a large and quite modern hospital.

 Avon's Skin So Soft body oil is reputed to have 'anti insect' qualities as well as keeping your skin moist in the dry Egyptian heat.
 For more about caring for your skin in the sun see the Sun page.

 Beware of over-tipping!
 Informal traders and touts in Luxor have an extremely effective communication network.
 If you become known as a generous tipper, you will receive ever more attention.
 Read more on the tipping page.

 Most kinds of accommodation are available, from tent pitches to 5 star hotels.
 Read the Hotels section for a review of some.

 Read the page on getting around to find out about taxis, buses and the different boats that sail the Nile.

 The Holidays section has information about booking packages or just flights or hotels.

 The airlines are getting very fussy about weights.
-You can get a useful gadget for about £8 that includes a 22kg scale and a tape measure, or a tiny digital one, so that you can check, and demonstrate if necessary, that your luggage is not overweight.
+You can get a useful gadget for about £8 that includes a 22kg scale and a tape measure so that you can check, and demonstrate if necessary, that your luggage is not overweight.
 These gadgets could save you a lot more than their cost in luggage supplements avoided.
-You can get them in travel shops or click either image for more details (and to buy online if you want to).
+You can get them in travel shops or click the image for more details (and to buy online if you want to).

 Reading in Luxor